-As of December 31, 2021 and 2020, the Company had certificates of deposit from the State of California Treasurer's Office of \$60 million.
+As of December 31, 2022 and 2021, the Company had certificates of deposit from the State of California Treasurer's Office of \$51 million and \$60 million, respectively.

 In the ordinary course of business and as part of its normal banking activities, the Company has received deposits from certain directors, major shareholders and officers as well as entities with which these individuals are associated.
-These related parties had deposits at the Company of \$8.6 million and \$6.5 million at December 31, 2021 and 2020, respectively.
+These related parties had deposits at the Company of \$6.1 million and \$8.6 million at December 31, 2022 and 2021, respectively.
 Management believes these transactions were made on substantially the same terms, conditions, and prevailing interest rates as comparable transactions with other customers.